rohit951994/Analysis-of-Customer-Behaviour-for-a-Cyclistic-Bike-Service/README.md

 - Streeter Dr & Grand Ave , DuSable Lake Shore Dr & Monroe St , Michigan Ave & Oak StMillennium Park are some of the most common stations where maximum numbers of trips started or ended for casual customers
 - Classic and Electric bikes were used majorly by both Members and casual customers .
 Only a few casual customers used docked bike .

+**Recommendation for marketing to convert casual riders to members**
+- Advertising about the membership program to customers mainly during peak hours of casual customers at the locations like Streeter Dr & Grand Ave , DuSable Lake Shore Dr & Monroe St , Michigan Ave & Oak St
+  ,Millennium Park which are most common start and finish point of trips .
+- Launching some offers or discount on Yearly membership programs during weekends of summers .
+- Slightly increasing the price for casual rides and making membership programs more affordable and showing the casual rider benefits of taking membership .

+**Scope of Further Analysis**
+- Collecting and analyzing other details of riders such as age, gender ,purpose  of ride for further understanding the customer and make more data driven decision for marketing .
+- Make it mandate to collect the starting and end location of each ride .
+- Conducting surveys to identify why docked bikes aren’t used by riders .